-The standard permits either a full retrospective or a modified retrospective approach for the adoption.
-The Group intends to adopt the standard using the modified retrospective approach which means that the cumulative impact of the adoption will be recognised in retained earnings as of 1 July 2018 and that comparatives will not be restated.
-The new standard will only be applied to contracts that remain in force at the transition date.
+In accordance with the transition provisions in the standard, the Group has adopted AASB 15 using the modified retrospective approach.
+Under this approach, comparatives are not restated, instead, the cumulative impact of the adoption will be recognised in opening retained earnings as of 1 July 2018.
+The new standard is only applied to contracts that remain in force at the date of adoption.